bleprotocols/anbound-lock/README.txt

 This repository contains the anbound-lock firmware project.
 It's an open source project that contains firmware to turn any anbound lock into a timer lock.
-It contains code from https://github.com/AustinHaigh/CCLoader-RPi and https://github.com/JimGeek/TI-CC2541-BLE An extra command is included, the CCReader command that lets you read firmware from a lock.
+It contains code from https://github.com/AustinHaigh/CCLoader-RPi and https://github.com/JimGeek/TI-CC2541-BLE An extra command is included in CCLoader: -f .
+It lets you read firmware from a lock.
 I've also included a binary file that contains the original firmware, in case you want to restore your lock to the normal firmware.

 What do you need to build and use this: